JuliaLang/www.julialang.org/jsoc/gsoc/diffeq.md

 ## Tools for global sensitivity analysis

-Global Sensitivity Analysis is a popular tool to assess the affect that parameters have on a differential equation model.
+Global Sensitivity Analysis is a popular tool to assess the effect that parameters have on a differential equation model.
 A good introduction [can be found in this thesis](https://discovery.ucl.ac.uk/19896/).
 Global Sensitivity Analysis tools can be much more efficient than Local Sensitivity Analysis tools, and give a better view of how parameters affect the model in a more general sense.